CUH Logo

 Medical professionals and scientists involved in research, and those working with patients affected by these forms of disease, need to study the tissue in detail, and this can only be achieved after death.

-We are therefore asking patients with such diseases to consider donating their brain, spinal cord (if applicable), pituitary tissue, and CSF, after their death.
-As scientists need to study brains from both people with and without disease as part of their research we are also asking people with no neurological disease to donate their brain, spinal cord, pituitary and CSF after death.
+We are therefore asking patients with such diseases to consider donating their entire brain, spinal cord tissue (if applicable *), pituitary, and CSF, after their death.
+As scientists need to study brains from both people with and without disease as part of their research, we are also asking people with no neurological disease to donate their brain, spinal cord, pituitary and CSF.

 Why is tissue needed for medical research?